 Do you like tripe soup (ciorba de burta) as we call it?
 Have you ever had tripe cooked in any other way?
 Well, you will have to try this tripe soup now and see what you think of it if you haven’t.

-Initially, as a child, I remember my mum preparing tripe soup and I wasn’t so keen on it but then, the more I have had it the more I liked it.
+Initially, as a child, I remember my mum preparing tripe soup and I wasn’t so keen on having it but then, the more I had it the more I liked it.
+I think it can only go this way with this soup.

-She did give it another try (bless her) and ate mine, it became her favourite since.
-Even to this day whenever we meet, I have to make this for her, no escape.
-It’s a must.
+She did give it another try (bless her) and ate mine, it became her favorite since.
+Even to this day, whenever we meet, she wants 'ciorba de burta' and I have to make it for her.

-To move forward, when I first asked my husband to try it and later the kids, they were not impressed, however… now the tripe soup is a regular recipe and always on-demand.
+I also recall when I first made it for my family, my husband, and the kids were not impressed, however… now the tripe soup is a regular recipe and always on-demand.

 It is addictively delicious, that's why!!